oktadev/okta-blog/_source/_posts/2022-08-24-state-of-project-loom.md

 }
 ```

-If we run and time it, we get the below numbers.
+If I run and time it, I get the below numbers.

 ```bash
 0:02.62 real,   6.83 s user,    1.46 s sys,     316% 14840pu,   0 amem,         350268 mmem